The Kato--Temple inequality and eigenvalue concentration with applications to graph inference: Applications to graph inference

 In this application we view the problem of community detection through the lens of hypothesis testing as in \cite{CastroVerzelen2014,VerzelenCastro2015}.
 We consider the simple setting of a balanced three block stochastic block model and the problem of detecting differences in between-block communication.
 Namely, consider the block edge probability matrix and block assignment vector given by

 where $p = 0.81$ and $q = 0.2025$.
 In this model, vertices have an equal probability of belonging to each of the three blocks.
-Vertices within the same block have probability $p$ of being connected by an edge, whereas for vertices in different blocks the probability is $q$.
+Vertices within the same block have probability $p$ of being connected by an edge, whereas vertices in different blocks have probability $q$ of being connected by an edge.

 As an aside, we note that this SBM may be cast in the language of random dot product graphs for which the underlying distribution of latent positions $F$ is a mixture of point masses.
 Specifically, take $F$ to be the discrete uniform distribution on the vectors $x_1 \approx (0.55, 0.32, 0.64)$, $x_2 \approx (-0.55, 0.32, 0.64)$, and $x_3 \approx (0, -0.64, 0.64)$ in $\mathbb{R}^3$ (see Remarks \ref{rem:RDPG} and \ref{rem:kernel extension}).